takuto-san/100-days-of-code/log.md

 **Reflections**
 Compared to studying theoretical concepts like the OSI reference model, I found it more engaging and less tedious to actually build networks on the screen.Hands-on learning made it easier and more enjoyable.

+### Day 7: May 3, 2025

+**Today's Progress**
+・Solved two problems from LeetCode’s Top Interview 150.
+・Since my computer science tasks were starting to pile up, I organized and prioritized them.

+**Reflections**
+・I want to continue studying computer science every day to strengthen my foundational skills, while sharing my progress using #100DaysOfCode.
+・To start, I plan to work through each task based on how much time I actually have each day.